Nebula-Vis/Nebula/src/visualizations/map/README.md

-# AreaChart
+# Map

-A simple area chart visualization for demonstrating coordination.
+A simple map visualization for demonstrating coordination.

 > Note: has vue inside 🤦‍♀️